RebeccaBarbera/LAB2_project_group_13/README.md

 Extraction of all SP sequences, calculation of their amino acid frequencies, and plotting them against the SwissProt distribution were performed.
 The comparison is shown in the barplot below:

+## Taxonomic Classification
+Taxonomic classification of the proteins was performed at both the kingdom and organism levels.
+The relative abundances of taxa in each dataset were visualized using pie charts.